 Pre-heat oven to 350 degrees.

-Cream butter and sugar, but not for too long, just until well combined.
-Add almond extract and give it another whirl in the mixer.
+Cream butter and sugar, until well combined.
+Add egg and almond extract and give it another whirl in the mixer.
 Slowly add flour mix until everything is combined, then chill in the fridge for up to an hour. (or longer if you’d like)

 Bake for about 10 minutes, until cookies are set, then remove from oven, re-print each one using the same little spoon, and fill each small indent with the jam.
 To make things easy, you can scoop the jam into a small baggie, cut off the tip of one corner, and fill.